In nutrition, how many kilocalories (Calories) are provided by 1 ... | Study Prep in Pearson+

 1

-Understand that in nutrition, the energy provided by macronutrients is measured in kilocalories (Calories).
-Each macronutrient (carbohydrates, proteins, fats) provides a specific amount of energy per gram.
+Understand that dietary macronutrients provide energy measured in kilocalories (kcal), commonly referred to as Calories with a capital C.

-Recall the standard energy values for macronutrients: carbohydrates provide 4 kilocalories per gram, proteins provide 4 kilocalories per gram, and fats provide 9 kilocalories per gram.
+Recall the standard energy values for macronutrients: carbohydrates and proteins each provide approximately 4 kcal per gram, alcohol provides about 7 kcal per gram, and fats provide about 9 kcal per gram.

-Use the known nutritional fact that 1 gram of fat provides 9 kilocalories (Calories) of energy.
+Use the known energy conversion factor for fat: 1 gram of fat provides 9 kilocalories (kcal).

-Conclude that among the given options, the correct energy value for 1 gram of fat is 9 kilocalories (Calories).
+Conclude that the correct energy value for 1 gram of dietary fat is 9 Calories (kcal).

 Watch next